GayCookiesJumpscare/GayCookiesJumpscare/README.md

 ✧ ೃ༄*ੈ✩
 Looking for friends ages 13-16, int if ur comfy with it!
+If you want to message me on discord you should talk to me on Pony Town first!
+Discord: _gregory_.
 _ . . . . . . . ︿ ❀ ︿ . . . . . . . _

 ο(=•ω＜=)ρ⌒☆